cioos-siooc/cioos-siooc-datasets/README.md

 ### TL;DR
-- use this repo to submit issues and track datasets progress
+- Use this repo to submit issues and track datasets progress

 ### Tracking progress of datasets and managing their setup on CKAN and ERDDAP